-In a recent editorial, the Shiv Sena called the BJP a “mad murderer,” and the UP CM Yogi Adityanath a “hypocrite,” but this still didn’t make national news.
-Compare this to Bal Thackeray, whose mere presence kept the Shiv Sena in the spotlight all the time.
+In an editorial last May, the Shiv Sena called the BJP a “mad murderer,” but this still didn’t make national news.
+As Bal Thackeray’s biopic releases today, we remember the legendary leader whose mere presence kept the Shiv Sena in the spotlight all the time.

-hen Bal Thackeray passed away six years ago on this day, the city went silent for a couple of days.
+When Bal Thackeray passed away back in 2012, the city went silent for a couple of days.
 Electronic dance group Swedish House Mafia, which was supposed to perform on the day, was sent off packing.
-The entire city was diverted to Shivaji Park to pay respects to one of its most controversial – yet influential – leaders.
+The entire city was diverted to Shivaji Park to pay respects to one of its most controversial — yet influential — leaders.

 Thackeray wasn’t known for his respect for the authorities or law.
 Nor did he like South Indians, Gujaratis, North Indians, or Muslims.
 But he liked cigars, drank beer, and drew political cartoons for his political weekly Marmik.
 He was once photographed chilling with Michael Jackson and was charismatic enough to charm a Virar fast into stopping at Mahim.